yingcom/yingcom.github.io/src/_content/post/2021-04-23/cli-digital-audio.md

 rubberband --pitch -2 <input> <ouptput>
 ```

 If you want to use Rubberband as an FFmpeg audio filter, you need to be careful with the value for the scaled pitch.
 For instance, this command `sh> ffplay -i <input> -af rubberband=pitch=-2` will throw an out-of-range error, where the value for the pitch parameter should fall somewhere between 0.01 and 100.
-Since a person normally can hear sounds between 20 to 20,000 Hz, is this somehow related the range of the pitch parameter?
+Since a person normally can hear the sounds between 20 to 20,000 Hz, is this somehow related to the pitch value range in `md> librubberband`?

-How about `sh> ffplay -i <input> -af rubberband=pitch=2`?
-Will I get a playback above the original key by 2 semitones?
-It turns out it is one octave higher!
-Let's reduce the pitch value from 2 to 0.5.
-It ends up with one octave lower than the original key.
-It's obvious that the value for the pitch parameter in FFmpeg is different from the command line scenario.
-How can I get the value for shifting down by 2 semitones with `sh> ffplay` then?
+How about changing the command to this: `sh> ffplay -i <input> -af rubberband=pitch=2`?
+Will I get a shift of 2 semitones above the original key?
+It turns out it's one octave higher!
+Reducing the pitch value to 0.5 will end up with one octave lower than the original key.
+It's obvious that the pitch parameter in the FFmpeg audio filter is different from the Rubberband command line scenario.
+How can I calculate the value for shifting down by 2 semitones with `sh> ffplay` then?

 To answer this question, a bit of musical theory is needed.
 The calculation of a [semitone](https://en.wikipedia.org/wiki/Semitone) depends on the tuning system in use.
 In twelve-tone equal temperament, each semitone is equal to one twelfth of an octave.
-The ratio of the frequency between two adjacent octaves is 2:1.
-The ratio of the frequency between two adjacent semitones is [twelfth root of two](https://en.wikipedia.org/wiki/Twelfth_root_of_two).
+The ratio of the frequencies between two adjacent octaves is 2:1.
+The ratio of the frequencies between two adjacent semitones is [twelfth root of two](https://en.wikipedia.org/wiki/Twelfth_root_of_two).

 <!--
 12 semitones (1 octave) higher: 2